-Bitcoin 'here to stay' despite concerns
+Opinion divided over Bitcoin investment

 But she thinks these currencies are "here to stay" despite concerns.

-Bitcoin and other cryptocurrencies, sometimes referred to as digital or virtual currencies, are an internet version of cash.
+Bitcoin and other cryptocurrencies are sometimes referred to as digital or virtual currencies.
 You can use them to buy products and services - for instance you can buy a holiday online using Bitcoin.
 Other cryptocurrencies include Ethereum and Litecoin.

 Digital currencies are used day to day in some European countries, but at present not many shops in the UK accept them.